ClouDesire/docusaurus/docs/index.md

-On the [onboarding interfaces](onboarding.md) it's required to select _"Syndicated"_ as _product type_ and then to specify the related "connector syndication endpoint" (to be asked to the platform administrators).
+On the [onboarding interfaces](onboarding.md) it's required to select _"Syndicated"_ as _product type_ and then to specify the related "connector syndication endpoint" (to be asked to the platform administrators):

 - [VMware vCloud VDCs](modules-vcloud.md)
 - [OpenStack VDCs](modules-openstack.md)